bekk/bekk-christmas/post/elm/the-builder-pattern.md

         }
 ```

-And to create an `Input` we will create a single constructor:
+And to create an `Input` we will create a constructor which will be exposed by our module:

 ```elm
 input : { label : String, onChange : String -> msg } -> String -> Input msg
 input inputOptions valueString =